 Photos shot on 4-16-2014.
 One last photo of the broken eggs scattered in a mess.

 I hope I didn't make you too sad with this story...
 This is how nature operates and it is probably best for the wildlife if no humans intervene...
 These are all the photos for today.
-Please don't forget to share with your friends and family members!
-Also, if you want to get notifications when I post up more photos, "Like" us on Facebook or follow me on Twitter and Google+.
+Please don't forget to share the blog post with your friends and family members!
+Also, if you want to get notifications when I post up more photos, "Like" us on Facebook or follow me on Twitter and Instagram.
 These links can also be found on the top of the right sidebar.